 Yale Hereditary Kidney Cancer and Genetic Assessment Program

-The Yale Kidney Cancer and Genetic Assessment Program launched a specialized program in 2013 to evaluate and manage individuals who may have kidney cancer perhaps caused by heredity or acquired genetic alterations.
+The Yale Kidney Cancer and Genetic Assessment Program launched in 2013 to evaluate and manage individuals who may have kidney cancer perhaps caused by heredity or acquired genetic alterations.
 This program was specifically designed to assist the unmet needs of those patients with less common forms or unusual presentations of kidney cancer as well as to assist their community physicians who may be less familiar with genetic testing and the specifics of clinical management.
 This comprehensive program is designed to evaluate and treat the following types of patients:

 - Patients with early onset kidney tumors (presenting at age 45 or less)

 - Patients with bilateral or multifocal kidney tumors